ARKye03/morghulis/README.md

 - [libgtop](https://gitlab.gnome.org/GNOME/libgtop)

 > [!NOTE]
-> Optional dependencies are not required only if built from source, the binary release requires all.
+> Optional dependencies are not required only if built from source; the binary release requires all.

 ## Installation